-DeMaagd, Nathan, Peter Fuleky, Kimberly Burnett, Christopher Wada (forthcoming), “Tourism water use during the COVID-19 shutdown: A natural experiment in Hawai‘i”, Annals of Tourism Research
+DeMaagd, Nathan, Peter Fuleky, Kimberly Burnett, Christopher Wada (2022), “Tourism water use during the COVID-19 shutdown: A natural experiment in Hawai‘i”, Annals of Tourism Research

 DeMaagd, Nathan, Michael Roberts (2021) "How will climate change affect residential water demand?
 Evidence from Hawai‘i microclimates", Water Economics and Policy, Editor's Choice